 This exciting and engaging session will be hands on using Dataharvest datalogging.
 There will be 5 minute activities to try including the chocolate effect, magnet through a coil, reactions using coke and alkaseltzer to name a few.
 It will demonstrate the simplicity and ease of use of this particular system has to offer.
 It can be incorporated at all levels of the curriculum and covers a wide range of practical science experiments.
 Delegates will receive free resources.
 Come along and be inspired.

-B5: Primary: ‘RAiSE’: Raising aspirations in science education: Juliet Lunniss, Primary Science Development Officer, City of Edinburgh Council
+B5: Primary: ‘RAiSE’: Raising aspirations in science education: Gayle Duffus, Primary Science Education Officer, City of Edinburgh Council

 The Raising Aspirations in Science Education Programme has been running for over a year in nine local authorities.
 This workshop shares the objectives and successes of the programme before exploring a range of easy and engaging STEM activities suitable for use in primary school settings at early, first and second level.

 B6 BGE: Aseptic techniques: A dummies guide: Tess Watson, ASE Scotland Field Officer and Science Teacher.